Phonon-mediated superconductivity in doped monolayer materials: Force constants and symmetries

 \subsection{Boron nitride force constants}

 Applying the above symmetry relations, the independent force constants in the system are listed in Table \ref{tab_forceConstants} along the bonds illustrated in Fig.~\ref{fig_nnVectors}.
-The other force constants in the system up to next-to-nearest neighbour can be determined from the force constant symmetry relations listed above.
-Note that, contrary to what Refs.~\onlinecite{Falkovsky2007, Falkovsky2008} claim, the force constants \(\gamma_D\) are in general complex, whereas the other independent force constants to third-nearest-neighbour order, including \(\delta_D\), are real.
+The graphene force constants are taken from Ref.~\onlinecite{Falkovsky2007}, and the boron nitride force constants have been obtained by fitting the phonon frequencies at the high symmetry points to density functional theory results in Ref.~\onlinecite{Wirtz2003}.
+Other force constants in the system can be determined from the force constant symmetry relations listed above.

+Note that, contrary to what Refs.~\onlinecite{Falkovsky2007, Falkovsky2008} claim, the force constants \(\gamma_D\) are in general complex, whereas the other independent force constants up to third-nearest-neighbours, including \(\delta_D\), are real.
 This can be seen from the symmetry relation in Eq. \eqref{eq_symRel_complexSigma_x} and the double counting symmetrization relation in Eq. \eqref{eq_symRel_doubleCounting}, as well as the mirror symmetry \(\sigma_x\) in combination with the Cartesian component expressions in Eq. \eqref{eq_symRel_cartesianCoefficients}.